AMWA-TV/is-11/docs/Behaviour - Client Side.md

 Subsequently, after breaking these connections via IS-05, the Controller is RECOMMENDED to `DELETE /constraints/active` of the Sender after making it inactive.

-The Controller can also change the configuration of the Sender without establishing an IS-05 connection.
+The Controller MAY also change the configuration of the Sender without establishing an IS-05 connection.

 ## Dynamic format changes on Sender